 What it does is it breaks it down now into the Applied Steps.
 This will help us figure out why this isn’t working.
 Notice one interesting thing when we pull Stack in.
 Initially, it pulls in TestData[Value], but when we convert it to a table, instead of Value is the column header, the column header is now Column1.

 Remember the error message, it was that it couldn’t find the Value column.
 The reason it couldn’t find the Value column is that, the Table.FromList function renames that to Column1.

-If we go down the Applied Steps, you can see that it is in the Added Custom step is where we get the error.
-This is where that Value of record wasn’t found.
+If we go down the Applied Steps, you can see that it is in the Added Custom step where we get the error.
+This is where the Value of the record wasn’t found.